 The Autism Inpatient Treatment Center is designed to care for adults who are showing treatment-resistant and severe behavioral disorders such as aggression and self-harm or who have undergone a decline in their usual level of psychiatric functioning.
 As the highest level of care, inpatient mental health treatment is most suitable for adults who have exhausted available care in the community and are in acute behavioral situations.

 Applied behavior analysis (ABA) is one of the most commonly used therapy options for adults with ASD.
 It refers to a series of procedures developed to encourage positive behaviors using a reward system.

 Discrete trial training.
 This process uses a series of trials to motivate step-by-step learning.
 Correct behaviors and answers are rewarded, and mistakes are ignored.

 Early intensive behavioral intervention.
 Adults work one-on-one with a therapist or in a small group.
-It’s usually done over the course of several years to help a person develop communication skills and reduce problematic behaviors, including self-harm or aggression.
+It’s usually done over several years to help a person develop communication skills and reduce problematic behaviors, including self-harm or aggression.

 Pivotal response training.
-This is a strategy used in an everyday environment that teaches a person with ASD pivotal skills, such as the motivation to learn or initiate communication.
+This strategy is used in an everyday environment that teaches a person with ASD pivotal skills, such as the motivation to learn or initiate communication.

 Positive behavior support.
-This involves making environmental changes to the home or classroom in order to make good behavior feel more rewarding.
+This involves making environmental changes to the home or classroom to make good behavior feel more rewarding.